-Taxi Driver Donna, as well as other drivers, offer island tours.
-She’ll take you through the villages, point out all the key landmarks and provide some historical context.
+Taxi Driver Donna, as well as other drivers, offers island tours.
+She’ll take you through the villages, point out all the key landmarks, and provide some historical context.
 It’s a great way to get your bearings when you first arrive.
 Plus, you’ll have a chance to experience The Road.
 It was constructed by hand with picks and wheelbarrows beginning in 1943, it took 15-years to complete.

 Another location for a beautiful sunset is Wells Bay.
 Towering cliffs and dramatic coastline are backdrops to a stunning end to the day.